 In summer the air (e.g., 90 degrees F) is hotter than the 55 degrees F underground.
 Here, the geothermal heat exchanger absorbs heat in the home and the system circulates the water solution through the ground loop to cool it off, dumping the heat into the ground.
 The cool water is then used by the heat exchanger and distributed by ductwork throughout the home to cool the house.

-- Geothermal is a very energy efficient heating and cooling ground source heat pump system with utility savings over conventional gas forced air systems and air sourced heat pumps of between 25% and 50%.
+- Geothermal is a very energy-efficient heating and cooling ground source heat pump system with utility savings over conventional gas forced air systems and air sourced heat pumps of between 25 and 50 percent.

-- Payback is between 5 to 10 years but much shorter if being compared to an all electric resistance heating and cooling option where geothermal can use up to 75% less electric energy.
+- Payback is between 5 to 10 years but much shorter if being compared to an all-electric resistance heating and cooling option where geothermal can use up to 75 percent less electric energy.